opencontrol/compliance-masonry/docs/usage.md

 ### JSON Extract

-In this example, transform the gathered input schema from the `[path-to-opencontrols-dir]`, send output to STDOUT (`-d -`), use JSON format, and feed the output through `jq` for readability:
+In this example, transform the gathered input schema from the `[path-to-opencontrols-dir]` (`-o` option), send output to STDOUT (`-d -`), use JSON format, and feed the output through `jq` for readability:

 ```
-compliance-masonry extract [path-to-opencontrols-dir] -d - -f json fedramp-moderate | jq '.'
+compliance-masonry extract -o [path-to-opencontrols-dir] -d - -f json fedramp-moderate | jq '.'
 ```

 ### YAML Extract

-In this example, transform the gathered input schema from the `[path-to-opencontrols-dir]`, send output to STDOUT (`-d -`), and use YAML format:
+In this example, transform the gathered input schema from the `[path-to-opencontrols-dir]` (`-o` option), send output to STDOUT (`-d -`), and use YAML format:

 ```
-compliance-masonry extract [path-to-opencontrols-dir] -d - -f yaml fedramp-moderate
+compliance-masonry extract -o [path-to-opencontrols-dir] -d - -f yaml fedramp-moderate
 ```

 ## Documentation format